All of our content is written by humans, not robots. Learn More

 Use Data Removal Sites and Services to Opt Out of LexisNexis

 One of our favorite ways to opt out of LexisNexis is to use a data removal service.
-These services will request the removal of your information from various data broker databases — so, LexisNexis and other similar sites.
+These services will request the removal of everything from your phone number to your address from various data broker databases — so, LexisNexis and other similar sites.
 Essentially, they submit the request to opt out for you, so you don’t have to worry about it.
 We also like that they do this for multiple databases and not just LexisNexis, considering there are hundreds of other data brokers.

 Keep in mind that some of these services don’t guarantee quick results or even that your information will be completely removed.
 However, we still like going this route because of the convenience.
 So, if you’re looking to opt out of LexisNexis and other databases in fewer steps, we suggest this option.
-If you’re not sure what service to use, check out our data removal recommendation below.
+If you’re not sure what service to use, check out our favorite data removal services.

 Use Incogni to Opt Out of LexisNexis